Daniel-Peace/senior_project/README.md

 `./publish_test_reports.py`

-With that, the pipeline should be up and running and you could be able to use the controller trigger to prompt the pipeline to move through the loop.
+With that, the pipeline should be up and running and you sould be able to use the controller trigger to prompt the pipeline to move through the loop.